CalNicklin/frontend-tech-test/journal.md

 I've added in some basic Sentry logging.

 Now working on the insight details drawer.
 Will lean on shadcn/ui radix to implement this quickly and well.

+I've added the sheet, ensuring that it works on all widths, handles vertical scrolling, and can be opened from the card or link.
+I've also added a basic test for it.
+Data fetching happens on open.